 He is AV Preeminent Peer Review Rated by LexisNexis Martindale-Hubbell.
 He is a member of the National Trial Lawyers and the Order of Centurions.
 He is listed in Marquis Who's Who in America, and Marquis Who's Who in American Law, and was listed in Super Lawyers from 2006-09.

-He is the author of "Jury Deliberations and Verdict" in California Criminal Law Procedure and Practice (1998-2013), "Injury and Death" and "Increased Punishment for Prior Similar Offenses" in California Criminal Sentencing Enhancements (2012-13), and "Monetary Sanctions" in the Contempt Defense Manual (2007).
+He is the author of "Right to Speedy Trial" and "Jury Deliberations and Verdict" in California Criminal Law Procedure and Practice (2013-14), "Injury and Death" and "Increased Punishment for Prior Similar Offenses" in California Criminal Sentencing Enhancements (2012-14), and "Monetary Sanctions" in the Contempt Defense Manual (2007).

 In recognition of his writing, instructing, and lecturing, he received the Spirit of CEB (Continuing Education of the Bar) Award in 2008 at the State Bar of California Annual Meeting.